oncoray/mirp/README.md

 # Medical Image Radiomics Processor

-Medical Image Radiomics Processor (MIRP) is a python package for medical image analysis that is compliant with the reference standards of the Image Biomarker Standardisation Initiative (IBSI).
-MIRP focuses on radiomics applications and supports computation of features for conventional radiomics and image processing for deep-learning applications.
+MIRP is a python package for quantitative analysis of medical images.
+It focuses on processing images for integration with radiomics workflows.
+These workflows either use quantitative features computed using MIRP, or directly use MIRP to process images as input for neural networks and other deep learning models.

 ## Documentation and tutorials